Quantitative Risk Analysis Tools, Definition, Examples

 A risk can be defined in various aspects.
 In project management, risk is any unexpected event that has the potential to affect the project goals – positive or negative.
-Risks can influence resources, deliverables, processes and objectives of a project.
+Risks can influence the resources, deliverables, processes, and objectives of a project.
 Risks can be classified as positive or negative risks according to their impacts.
-Risk management process includes identification, evaluation, prioritization, and response.
+The risk management process includes identification, evaluation, prioritization, and response.

 What is Quantitative Risk Analysis?

 Quantitative risk analysis focuses on numerically evaluating the influence of project risks on project elements.
 It is performed to understand the probability and impact of risks on project objectives.
-For instance, in a construction project, quantitative risk analysis helps us to calculate the impact of a project delay such as obtaining a permit late causes twenty day delay with a cost of $80,000.
+For instance, in a construction project, risk analysis can help us to calculate the impact of a project delay such as obtaining a permit late causes a twenty-day delay with a cost of $80,000.

 What is the Purpose of Quantitative Risk Analysis

 As discussed above, quantitative risk analysis is a numeric and objective risk analysis tool.
 It provides detailed information regarding the probability and impact of a given risk.
 From this aspect, it supports decision-making.
 Considering critical business decisions, this tool provides more data and information than qualitative analysis.

 It helps project managers and business owners to make better duration and cost estimates.
 This is an important point because, if the estimates are not correct, they will lead to wrong decisions.